 - 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
 If the Commission denies the application, the Applicant, as prior lessee, may be required to remove the facilities located within Commission jurisdiction and restore the premises to their original condition.
 Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 2.
-This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
-Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
-The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 14, section 15301.
+This action is consistent with the "Meeting Evolving Public Trust Needs", "Leading Climate Activism", and the "Collaborative Leadership" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - Rescission of the previous lease authorization and authorizing the Agreement for the Transfer of Control and Possession of State-Owned Real Property are not projects as defined by the California Environmental Quality Act (CEQA) because they are administrative actions that will not result in direct or indirect physical changes in the environment.